wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     *   (b) applied to a covering, label, reel, or thing in or with which the goods are supplied.

-    Section 30: substituted, on 28 July 1997, by [section 4][127] of the Fair Trading Amendment Act 1997 (1997 No 43).
+    Section 30: substituted, on 28 July 1997, by [section 4][158] of the Fair Trading Amendment Act 1997 (1997 No 43).

+##### 30A Product safety policy statements

+*   (1) The Minister may, if the Minister considers it necessary or desirable, issue a product safety policy statement that---

+    *   (a) relates to goods of any description or any class or classes of goods; and

+    *   (b) provides guidance on the safety of those goods to consumers, retailers, and manufacturers.

+    (2) The Minister may, at any time, amend, revoke, or replace a product safety policy statement.

+    (3) However, the Minister must not issue, amend, revoke, or replace a product safety policy statement unless---

+    *   (a) the Minister has consulted such persons or representatives of such persons as the Minister considers will be substantially affected by the proposed statement, and those persons have had the opportunity to comment to the Minister; and

+    *   (b) the Minister has considered any such comments.

+    (4) The chief executive---

+    *   (a) must ensure that a copy of every statement issued, amended, or replaced under this section or under [section 30B][44] is available to the public, at all reasonable times, on an Internet site maintained by or on behalf of the Ministry; and

+    *   (b) may make copies of statements available in any other way that the chief executive considers appropriate in the circumstances.

+    Section 30A: inserted, on 18 December 2013, by [section 18][159] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 30B Review of product safety policy statements

+*   (1) The Ministry must---

+    *   (a) review a product safety policy statement issued under [section 30A][43] within 5 years after its issue or (in the case of a subsequent review) within 5 years after the last review; and

+    *   (b) immediately following the review, prepare a report on the review for the Minister.

+    (2) The report must include recommendations to the Minister on whether the statement should be continued, amended, revoked, or replaced.

+    (3) However, the Ministry must not prepare a report under this section unless---

+    *   (a) the Ministry has consulted such persons or representatives of such persons as the Ministry considers will be substantially affected by the proposed recommendations, and those persons have had the opportunity to comment to the Ministry; and

+    *   (b) the Ministry has considered any such comments.

+    (4) As soon as practicable after receiving the report, the Minister must---

+    *   (a) consider the recommendations and any comments received by the Ministry under subsection (3)(a); and

+    *   (b) decide whether to continue, amend, revoke, or replace the statement; and

+    *   (c) ensure that the Minister's decision is available to the public, at all reasonable times, on an Internet site maintained by or on behalf of the Ministry.

+    Section 30B: inserted, on 18 December 2013, by [section 18][159] of the Fair Trading Amendment Act 2013 (2013 No 143).

 ##### 31 Unsafe goods

 *   (1) Where it appears to the Minister that goods of any description or any class or classes of goods will or may cause injury to any person, the Minister may, by notice in the _Gazette_, declare the goods to be unsafe goods.

+    (1A) The Minister may also, by notice in the _Gazette_, declare goods of any description or any class or classes of goods to be unsafe goods if it appears to the Minister that a reasonably foreseeable use (including misuse) of the goods will, or may, cause injury to any person.

+    (1B) In deciding whether to make a declaration under subsection (1A), the Minister must have regard to all the circumstances, including---

+    *   (a) the likelihood of an injury occurring to a person as a result of the reasonably foreseeable use or misuse of the goods:

+    *   (b) the seriousness of the injury likely to be suffered by the user of the goods or any other person:

+    *   (c) whether such injury is likely to be a frequent occurrence:

+    *   (d) any steps that the supplier or manufacturer of the goods has taken to mitigate the risk of injury:

+    *   (e) whether, taking into account the ordinary and intended use of the goods, the public interest favours making a declaration.

     (2) A notice made pursuant to subsection (1) shall, unless previously revoked by the Minister by notice in the _Gazette_, remain in force for 18 months after the date of publication of the notice in the _Gazette_.

     (3) Where---

-    *   (a) a period of 18 months has elapsed after the date of publication of a notice in the _Gazette_ pursuant to subsection (1) declaring goods to be unsafe goods; and
+    *   (a) a period of 18 months has elapsed after the date of publication of a notice in the _Gazette_ pursuant to subsection (1) or (1A) declaring goods to be unsafe goods; and

-    *   (b) a product safety standard has not been prescribed pursuant to [section 29][39] in respect of the goods,---
+    *   (b) a product safety standard has not been prescribed pursuant to [section 29][41] in respect of the goods,---

     the Minister may, by notice in the _Gazette_, prohibit the supply of the goods indefinitely or for such period as may be specified in the notice.

+    (3A) The Minister must not issue a notice under subsection (3) unless---

+    *   (a) the Minister has consulted such persons or representatives of such persons as the Minister considers will be substantially affected by the proposed notice and those persons have had the opportunity to comment to the Minister; and

+    *   (b) the Minister has considered any such comments.

+    (3B) A failure to comply with subsection (3A) does not affect the validity of any notice given under this section, except where there has been a complete failure to consult.

     (4) A notice made pursuant to subsection (3) may be amended or revoked at any time by the Minister by notice in the _Gazette_.